 Specifications

-The port is responsible for sending signals from the computer to the display.
-It is usually found on graphics accelerator cards and video capture cards.
+The port sends signals from the computer to the display.
+You can usually find it on graphics accelerator cards and video capture cards.

 DVI Port Specifications

-The DVI standard specifies a maximum limit of 165 MHz for single links, so display modes that require lower frequencies should use single link mode, and modes that require more should set dual link mode.
+The DVI standard allows up to 165 MHz for single links.
+Thus, display modes needing lower frequencies should use single-link mode.

-Like modern analog VGA connectors, the DVI connector has pins for the display data channel, version 2 (DDC 2), which allows the graphics adapter to read EDID (Extended Display Identification Data).
+Additionally, the DVI connector has pins for the display data channel (DDC 2).
+This feature allows the graphics adapter to read EDID (Extended Display Identification Data).

 Overview

-DVI takes a different approach.
-The brightness of the pixels is transmitted as a list of binary numbers.
-When the display is set to its native resolution, it reads each number and applies that brightness to the appropriate pixel.
+DVI uses a different method.
+It transmits brightness as a list of binary numbers.
+When set to its native resolution, the display reads each number.
+This applies the brightness to the correct pixel.

 Monitors

-The Apple Computer 30-inch Cinema HD Display was released in mid-2004 and was one of the first displays on the market to use a dual-link connection.
-Its native resolution is 2560×1600, approximately 4.1 million pixels.
+In mid-2004, Apple released the 30-inch Cinema HD Display.
+This display was among the first to use a dual-link connection.
+Its native resolution is 2560×1600, which equals about 4.1 million pixels.

 Digital Features